BARCUD MOTOR CLUB

 CHRIS HELLIER MEMORIAL TARGA RALLY

-Welcome to the 2018 Chris Hellier Memorial Targa Rally.
+Welcome to the 2019 Chris Hellier Memorial Targa Rally.
 This year’s event will be run under a daytime Targa permit, with ALL of the competitive mileage being on special tests.
-The route will comprise 16 tests in a total route of around 95 miles.
-All profits from the event will be donated to Tregaron Leisure Centre, which is now in private ownership.
+The route will comprise 18 tests in a total route of around 70 miles.
+All profits from the event will be donated to the new Chemotherapy Unit at Bronglais Hospital, Aberystwyth.

 Please note that, as a condition of entering the event, every crew must provide a marshal – no marshal, no start and no refund of entry fee.